You’ve drafted your NPS questions, decided on which customers to ask, and set a date for sending the survey out. Great!

-But while NPS surveys are convenient for businesses to send and effortless for customers to fill out, is it enough to see the entire picture of customer satisfaction?
+While NPS surveys are convenient for businesses to send and effortless for customers to fill out, can it accurately depict the entire picture of customer satisfaction?
 Or does it need other supplemental research metrics?

 We conducted a recent survey with 49 companies.
-As it turns out, the answer goes deeper than a simple yes or no.
+As it turns out, the answer is more complicated than a simple yes or no.

 88% of companies use NPS surveys

 We started by determining how many companies actually use NPS surveys to measure their customer satisfaction.